Relic Entertainment: Acquisition by THQ (2004–2013)

+Acquisition by Sega (2013–2024)

 In December 2012, during THQ bankruptcy filings, it was revealed that Relic Entertainment "is currently developing Company of Heroes 2 for a calendar year 2013 release and a new game with the working title Atlas for a release in calendar year 2014."
 On January 23, 2013, it was revealed that THQ had sold Relic Entertainment to Sega for US$26.6 million as part of an auction of the company's properties.
-Sega outbid ZeniMax Media by 300K.
+Sega outbid ZeniMax Media by $300,000.
 The Homeworld franchise was sold to Gearbox Software at a separate auction in April 2013.

 In November 2015, Relic Entertainment and Sega relinquished the rights of Impossible Creatures to THQ Nordic after it was revealed that neither THQ nor Microsoft Studios owned the rights to the video game.
 In May 2016, Relic Entertainment announced Warhammer 40,000: Dawn of War III, which was released for personal computers in 2017.

 On August 21, 2017, Microsoft announced that Relic will develop Age of Empires IV.

-On July 12, 2021, Relic Entertainment announced Company of Heroes 3 is coming to PC in late 2022.
+On July 12, 2021, Relic Entertainment announced Company of Heroes 3 for PC to be released late 2022.
 It was revealed the game is in pre-alpha stage and that they have "been co-developing the game with the community members for years now."
+On May 23, 2023, three months to the day after the release of Company of Heroes 3, it was reported that Sega would be laying off more than 120 employees at Relic, blaming external factors negatively impacting the wider industry.

+Split from Sega (2024–present)

+On March 28, 2024, Relic Entertainment announced that an external investor had assisted them in going independent.
+One week later, the studio laid off over 40 employees.

+Technology

+The Essence Engine featured many new graphical effects at the time it was introduced, including high-dynamic-range lighting, dynamic lighting and shadows, advanced shader effects and normal mapping.
+The Essence Engine is also one of the first RTS engines to create detailed faces with facial animations.

+In Company of Heroes: Opposing Fronts, the Essence Engine was further improved to include weather effects, and also added support for DirectX 10 on Windows Vista.

+Dawn of War II uses an updated version of Essence Engine (Essence 2.0) which allows for more detailed models and textures; more advanced lighting and shading effects; more complex "sync-kills" than those in Dawn of War; and better support for multi-processor systems.

+Company of Heroes 2 is the first game to feature the 3rd generation of the Essence Engine (Essence 3.0) which features DirectX 11 support.
+Improvement to the engine featured in the game include the new line-of-sight technology, TrueSight, which aims to better emulate troop visibility in real combat.
+In contrast to traditional unit visibility, TrueSight more accurately represents a unit's visibility range based on environmental conditions and type of unit.
+Essence 3.0 also incorporates a weather-simulating technology known as ColdTech which allows for realistic obstacles and destructible environments.